 In 1940 Alfred B. Xuma became ANC president and began recruiting younger, more outspoken members.
 Among the new recruits were Nelson Mandela, Oliver Tambo, and Walter Sisulu, who helped found the ANC’s Youth League in 1944 and who soon became the organization’s leading members.
 ANC membership greatly increased in the 1950s after South Africa’s white-minority government began to implement apartheid, a policy of rigid racial segregation under a white supremacy system, in 1948.

 The ANC actively opposed apartheid and engaged in increasing political combat with the white government.
 In 1955 the ANC issued its Freedom Charter, which stated, “South Africa belongs to all who live in it, black and white.”
 In 1961 the ANC formed a military wing called Umkhonto we Sizwe (“Spear of the Nation”), which began a campaign of sabotage against the white government.
 During the unrest of the next several years, Mandela and Sisulu were sentenced to life in prison for their ANC activities by the white government, and Tambo left South Africa to establish an external wing of the ANC.

 For the next 30 years the ANC operated as an underground organization, with its principal leaders imprisoned or living outside South Africa.
-In 1976 a revolt in Soweto, a Black community outside Johannesburg, led to a reawakening of Black African politics and a renewed assault on apartheid.
+In 1976 a revolt in Soweto, a community outside Johannesburg, led to a reawakening of African claim in government and a renewed assault on apartheid.
 ANC membership continued to grow throughout this time.
-In 1990 the government lifted its ban on the ANC and other Black African organizations.
+In 1990 the white government lifted its ban on the ANC and other African organizations.

-In the June 1999 elections, the ANC won close to two-thirds of the seats in the legislature and selected Mbeki as South Africa’s second Black president.
+In the June 1999 elections, the ANC won close to two-thirds of the seats in the legislature and selected Mbeki as South Africa’s second African president.